Shenyang J-16: Design and development

-In the 1990s, China purchased Sukhoi Su-27 air superiority fighters from Russia, including those license-produced in China as the Shenyang J-11A.
+With the development of military aircraft during the turn of the century, the PLAAF found its JH-7 fighters becoming increasingly obsolete.
+In the 1990s, China purchased Sukhoi Su-27 and Sukhoi Su-30MKK air superiority fighters from Russia, including those license-produced in China as the Shenyang J-11A.
 The J-11A was further developed into the J-11B single seat and BS twin seat variant with indigenous technology.
-The J-16 is a strike aircraft derived from the J-11BS model.
+The J-16 is a strike fighter derived from the J-11BS model.

-The J-16 is equipped with an AESA radar and is powered by two Chinese Shenyang WS-10A turbofan engines.
+The J-16 is equipped with an active electronically scanned array (AESA) radar and is powered by two Chinese Shenyang WS-10A turbofan engines.
 Weight is reduced through greater use of composite materials.
-J-16 units have received radar-absorbent paint to reduce its radar signature, and enhance its Suppression of Enemy Air Defenses (SEAD) capability in conjunction with electronic support measure pods.
+J-16 units have received radar-absorbent paint to reduce its radar signature, and enhance its suppression of enemy air defenses (SEAD) capability in conjunction with electronic support measures pods.

-The cockpit is fitted with helmet-mounted display (HMD) system to improve pilot’s situational awareness.
+The cockpit is fitted with helmet-mounted display (HMD) system to improve pilot's situational awareness.

 The electronic warfare version of the fighter, named J-16D, was developed in 2010s.
 The aircraft reportedly made its first flight in 2015.
-J-16D is designed to suppress enemy air defenses (SEAD), capable of housing internal jamming equipment and carrying various external electronic warfare pods.
+J-16D is designed for SEAD, capable of housing internal jamming equipment and carrying various external electronic warfare pods.

 According to aviation researcher Justin Bronk of the Royal United Services Institute, J-16 holds advantages over Russian Flanker variants with its wide application of composite materials, longer range missiles, advanced sensors, and avionics.
 J-16 represents a transition by the Chinese aviation industry away from a past dependence on Russian technology towards developing modern derivatives that are superior to the Russian originals in many aspects.
+British combat aviation expert Abraham Abrams referred to the J-16 as "by far the world's most advanced [Su-27] Flanker derivative," citing China's major advantages in composite material, radar and missile technologies, as primary facilitators of this.
+He notes that many of the fighter's technologies are derived from those developed for the J-20 fifth generation fighter.

 The Chinese military is developing advanced autonomous capabilities for its combat aircraft.
 In March 2021, it was reported that a J-16 variant with the backseat co-pilot replaced by an artificial intelligence algorithm called "intelligence victory" (智胜 (Zhì shèng)) was undergoing testing at Shenyang Aircraft Corporation.
 A similar aircraft was also spotted by satellite image at an experimental test base near Malan, Xinjiang in June 2021.